php-ru/symfony-docs-ru/setup/built_in_web_server.rst

         $ php bin/console server:status 192.168.0.1:8080

-    The first command shows if your Symfony application will be server through ``localhost:8000``, the second one does the same for ``192.168.0.1:8080``.
+    The first command shows if your Symfony application will be served through ``localhost:8000``, the second one does the same for ``192.168.0.1:8080``.

 .. tip::